wdporter/i-am-that-vuepress/54-body-and-mind-are-symptoms-of-ignorance/readme.md

 **M:**&ensp;The entire universe contributes incessantly to your existence.
 Hence the entire universe is your body.
 In that sense — I agree.

 **Q:**&ensp;My body influences me deeply.
 In more than one way my body is my destiny.
-My character, my moods, the nature of my reactions, my desires and fears — inborn or acquired — they are all based on the body.
+My character, my moods, the nature of my reäctions, my desires and fears — inborn or acquired — they are all based on the body.
 A little alcohol, some drug or other and all changes.
 Until the drug wears off I become another man.

 **M:**&ensp;All this happens because you think yourself to be the body.
 Realise your real self and even drugs will have no power over you.